 I would suggest that you use a guided mindfulness-meditation app such as HeadSpace or Calm.
 I personally only like to do guided meditation instead of doing it on my own as it helps in being consistent and makes it more interesting and something to look forward to.

-In Islam, we have a lot of opportunities to meditate throughout the day.
-The 5 daily prayers, the supplications (azkaar) after prayers, plus the supplications for the morning and evening, if done mindfully and attentively while focusing on their deep meanings, are extremely calming, peace-inducing and meditative.
-This practices put us in an amazing mental and spiritual state.
+Personally speaking, as a Muslim, I have some other opportunities to meditate throughout the day which helped me a lot to overcome social anxiety.
+The 5 daily prayers, the supplications (azkaar) after prayers, plus the supplications for the morning and evening, if done mindfully are calming, peace-inducing, and meditative.

-The next time you pray and make azkaar, instead of getting done with it, stay there for a while and meditate over the meanings of what you just prayed and supplicated.
+If you are a religious person and you pray, instead of getting done with it, stay there for a while and meditate over the meanings of what you just prayed and supplicated.
 Strengthen your connection with God by remembering Him consciously while you pray.
-Forget everything else for the time and just focus on connecting with Him, asking from Him, being grateful towards Him for your life and all the blessing in it.
+Forget everything else for the time and just focus on connecting with Him, asking from Him, being grateful towards Him for your life, and all the blessings in it.

-Those who have believed and whose hearts find rest in the remembrance of Allah, Verily, in the remembrance of Allah do hearts find rest.
+Those who have believed and whose hearts find rest in the remembrance of God, Verily, in the remembrance of God do hearts find rest.

 7) Start Living up to your True Standards